 Something that I’m sure a lot of Toonami fans have seen already is the very brazen ask.fm question that Jason DeMarco received asking about Toonami’s show selections.
 They were not pleased with what Toonami recently aired in Black Clover and wondered why Toonami continues to play divisive shows like Black Clover, Akame ga Kill, and Sword Art Online.
 This fan stated how Toonami should have looked into airing more widely accepted shows like My Hero Academia, Mob Psycho 100, and The Ancient Magus’ Bride.
 Of course, Jason DeMarco explained why those shows aren’t even an option, but it leads me to wonder, what’s wrong with Toonami picking “divisive” shows?

-This is a topic I’ve pondered back when Akame ga Kill was getting backlash for a multitude of reasons (real or imaginary) and had me wondering if this the block’s newest Sword Art Online (to which I was ridiculed about makes my said comparison).
+This is a topic I’ve pondered back when Akame ga Kill was getting backlash for a multitude of reasons (real or imaginary) and had me wondering if this is the block’s newest Sword Art Online (to which I was ridiculed about making said comparison).
 Of course, I’m not comparing the shows because they are all different, but there is a commonality with both in that they had as many fans as detractors.
 Black Clover is only the newest in what could be a long line of divisive shows that have aired on Toonami, to which I say, this isn’t the worst thing in the world.
 Do I think that the three other shows are better than Black Clover?
 Yes, if I’m honest.
 But that doesn’t all of a sudden make Black Clover a horrible show since it isn’t the same as My Hero Academia or Mob Psycho 100.

 That’s what I find interesting about these so-called divisive shows.
 Sure, Black Clover has faults (what show doesn’t), but because it has some issues (Asta’s voice, slow pacing, generic feel) doesn’t mean it’s the worst show ever to be produced.
 It’s the same that you see in sports media when a great player doesn’t play at the same level as a Hall of Fame player.
 For example, if a baseball hitter doesn’t produce to the degree that Boston Red Sox great David Ortiz did in his career, then the player is horrible and should be traded.
 Instead of looking at what the player can do well, he is immediately diminished because he didn’t do what another great did.
 That’s the same treatment I see Black Clover getting because it’s not as good as My Hero Academia.